BrynjulvBrynjulvsen/kafka-workshop/exercises/8_apache_flink.md

 You will find small helper utilities under [`src/exercises/kotlin/tasks/flink/FlinkExerciseHelpers.kt`](../src/exercises/kotlin/tasks/flink/FlinkExerciseHelpers.kt) so we can focus on Flink’s concepts instead of repetitive connector plumbing.

+Operationally, Flink runs as a separate cluster (Standalone, Kubernetes, Yarn, etc.) that manages task slots, checkpoints, and state backends for you.
+The workshop jobs run locally, but production deployments typically rely on external storage (S3/GCS/HDFS) for checkpoints/savepoints and a resource manager for scaling.
+Keep that mental model handy when comparing it with Kafka Streams’ in-process model.

 ## Hands-on path

 ### Quick API crib sheet